greggman/ffmpegserver.js/README.md

 This is a simple node server and library that sends canvas frames to the server and uses ffmpeg to compress the video.
 It can be used standalone or with [CCapture.js](https://github.com/spite/ccapture.js).

+**NOTE: This is not for realtime capture.
+It is a slow process meant just be a simple way to generate a video from canvas output**.

 ## Setup

 1. [Install nodejs](http://nodejs.org/download)